Djnirds1984/SULIT-WIFI-by-AJC/README.md

 - **Portal Server (Port 3001)**: Handles all user-facing interactions for the local Wi-Fi network.
 This includes the voucher/coin login page, session management, and hardware integration.
 It is designed to be private and only accessible to clients connected to the hotspot.
 - **Admin Server (Port 3002)**: A separate, dedicated server for the admin panel.
 This allows for secure remote management of the hotspot (dashboard, voucher generation, settings) over the WAN, without exposing the user portal to the internet.
 - **Frontend**: A single React application that is compiled into a static JavaScript bundle for performance and reliability.
 It communicates with the appropriate backend server depending on whether it's rendering the user portal or the admin panel.
+- **Database**: A persistent PostgreSQL database stores all vouchers, sessions, and system settings, ensuring data is safe across reboots.

 ## Hardware & Software Prerequisites